Want a better way of managing quality checks? You're in the right place!

 Every food safety and quality control system should have senior management commitment at its core.
 Without senior management commitment all systems are likely to be superficial and over-ruled or gamed by other departments who will often have other more immediate priorities such as maintaining customer services levels, minimising labour costs and maximising production yields.

 A hazard and risk management system must be in place.
 This will often be based on HACCP principles.
 To be effective there needs to be a hazard and risk management team who are suitably qualified and multi-disciplined.
 Team members should have received appropriate training.
 The team should be sufficiently aware of the company activities and kept up to date of the changes in customer requirements.
 A documented hazard and risk analysis (HARA) needs to be in place and form part of the quality manual.
 Scope should be defined and should be relevant to all of the products produced.
-A process flow chart showing the full production process from raw material intake to finished product despatch.
+A process flow chart showing the full production process from raw material intake to finished product despatch should also be in place.
 A review of potential hazards from chemical, physical, microbiological, quality, integrity and malicious intervention should be completed.
 Each identified hazard should be reviewed against risk and given a numerical scale to determine the severity and likelihood of a hazard occurring.
 Other quality hazards should be managed through pre requisite programs such as supplier and vendor assurance.

 A product safety and quality management system should be in place.
 This will often take the place of a product safety and quality manual outlining working methods and procedures for all parts of the food processing process.
 Many food businesses are using software systems such as the QADEX knowledge and document management module as part of the food safety and quality control process.
 This should be maintained up to date and relevant procedures displayed at specific areas throughout the plant.
 The manual should be available to all relevant staff.
 Effective document control to include reference number and issue numbers should be in place.
 Complete records and audit trails should exist for all amendments.
 Record keeping should demonstrate the effective control of product safety, legality and quality characteristics.
 Records should be maintained for a period of time which is consistent with the shelf life of the product, taking account of the fact that many fresh products may be frozen at home by consumers.
 All QA checks on production are recorded and retained.

 A risk based system of internal audits should be in place with the scope of audits covering quality, safety and legality, with regular audits confirming effective implementation of the requirements of the food quality control and assurance system.
-Non-conformances from audits should be signed off and corrective actions are regularly reviewed at management meetings.
+Non-conformances from audits should be signed off and corrective actions regularly reviewed at management meetings.

 An effective and tested traceability procedure should be in place.
 The batch codes of each raw material used should be recorded on production records and all intermediate products should have transit packaging and labelling to include product description and time/shift/date and codes.
 This is used to trace finished products back to manufacturing/raw material usage.
 Frequent challenge tests demonstrate that the traceability system is working and trace records should be available in a timely manner.